Mamproject/webmam/README.md

 ## TO DO

-- set up stripe webhook
-- set up aws email service
-- home carousel
-- Research CMSs like Sanity to enable the team to modify the website content.
+Research CMSs like Sanity to enable the team to modify the website content.